DarkoTal-an/DarkoTal-an/README.md

-- 👋 Hi, I’m @DarkoTalan
+- 👋 Hi, I’m Darko Talan, Full Stack Web Developer
-- 👀 I’m interested in developing tools and solutions
+- 👀 I’m interested in developing tools and solutions in any filed.
-- 🌱 I’m currently learning web development, MERN Stack
+- 🌱 I’m currently learning web development, MERN Stack.
-- 💞️ I’m looking to collaborate on GitHub
+- 💞️ I’m looking to collaborate on GitHub as well.
-- 📫 How to reach me , https://www.linkedin.com/in/darkotalangp9
+- 📫 You can reach me through my Portfolio...

 <!---
 DarkoTal-an/DarkoTal-an is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.